SeanJSLee/TA_tools/README.md

 # TA_tools
-TA Tools that may helpful to you 😏
+TA Tools that may helpful to Guthrie and potential other TAs in large class.